-“I emphasised the critical role of the Private Sector in AfCFTA implementation especially in delivering unified infrastructure, air travel and telecoms interconnectivity which are the 3 factors hindering effective implementation of the common market,” said Moses Kuria, Kenya’s trade minister who is also in Addis Ababa for talks with Australia.
+“I emphasised the critical role of the Private Sector in AfCFTA implementation especially in delivering unified infrastructure, air travel and telecoms interconnectivity which are the 3 factors hindering effective implementation of the common market,” said Moses Kuria, Kenya’s trade minister.

 Australia has important economic, security, international political and multilateral interests with Africa.
 Partnerships with African countries will be essential in tackling challenges such as climate change.

 A wave of African entrepreneurs is driving innovation in the information technology sector, growing tech start-up funding and investment.

 The emergence of Nigeria, South Africa, Kenya and Egypt as major start-up hubs will provide opportunities for Australian businesses in new areas.
 Australia connects to the East Africa through the Indian Ocean, and the blue economy also offers significant opportunities.

 Furthermore, AfCFTA will help to unlock future economic growth for countries across Africa and eventually allow Australian exporters to access Africa as a single market.

 Currently, forty-four (44) member states are state parties to the AfCFTA Agreement following the ratification of the instruments establishing the AfCFTA while fifty-four (54) member states have signed the Agreement.